SAP-samples/abap-cheat-sheets/19_ABAP_for_Cloud_Development.md

     ![Release contract](./files/release_contract.png)

-    For deprecated and invalid syntax, see the following code.
+    For deprecated and invalid syntax in ABAP for Cloud Development, see the following code.
     For example, create a demo class and insert the code contained in the implementation into the `if_oo_adt_classrun~main` method.
 You will see several syntax errors.

     > **💡 Note**<br>